alahye/Bellabeat-cases-study/Bellabeat Exploratory data analysis.md

----
-title: "Bellabeat: How Can a Wellness Technology Company Play It Smart? - Case Study Project"
+# Bellabeat: How Can a Wellness Technology Company Play It Smart? - Case Study Project
-author: "Alaye Lawson"
-date: "2023-05-30"
----

 ## Introduction and background
 This is a Capstone Project for the Google Data Analytics Professional Certificate.